 RHEVA – Medical Band-Aid

-RHEVA is a Swedish innovation founded by the young Sofie Westberg.
-It all started when Sofies horse got an injury on the knee on one of his front legs.
-It was not possible for the veterinarian to stitch the wound and he gave Sofie the advice ”to solve the problem”.
-And so she did!
+RHEVA is a Swedish innovation.
+It all started when a horse got an injury on the knee on one of his front legs.
+It was not possible for the veterinarian to stitch the wound and he gave us the advice ”to solve the problem”.
+And so we did!

 By cutting a piece of net from a fly hood, placing it over the wound and getting the net to stick with elastic tape, the idea to RHEVA was born.
-A few years later Sofie started her own business and with help from her family the production of RHEVA medical band-aid was up and running.
+A few years later we started our own business and the production of RHEVA medical band-aid was up and running.

 RHEVA has now been on the market for some years in Sweden and has gained good verdicts from users, both veterinarians, professional horse businesses and private horse owners.